Sally G. Machlis, Coordinator, Art and Design (116 Art and Arch. 83844-2471; phone 208/885-7837)

 Art 205 Visual Culture (3 cr)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 An introduction to the interdisciplinary approaches in art history, visual studies, film and media studies, sociology, and the general field of cultural studies that constitute the field of visual culture.
 Visual Culture addresses the societal, cultural, economic, aesthetic, and political dimensions and provocations of images and the visual in our contemporary world.
 This course offers a broad introduction to the most important critical and theoretical methods for the analysis, critique, and evaluation of visual culture.

 Art 208 Italian Renaissance Art and Culture (3 cr)

 Same as RelS 208.
-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 A study of painting, sculpture, architecture, and art theory in Italy from c.
 1350-1600.
 The art of Giotto, Duccio, Brunelleschi, Ghiberti, Alberti, Donatello, Fra Angelico, Fra Filippo Lippi, Andrea Mantegna, Botticelli, Leonardo da Vinci, Raphael, Michelangelo, Bramante, Palladio, Giorgione and Titian, among others, is examined along with the broader components of Italian Renaissance culture.

 Art 211 Drawing III (3 cr)